 My bin hasn't been emptied

-- You have the correct collection day - visit Find my nearest, enter your postcode into the Search for a location box and select your address.
-Your bin collection information will be in the Waste and recycling section.
+- you have the correct collection day and your bin was out by 6.15am - use our Find my nearest service, enter your postcode into the 'Search for a location' box and select your address.
+Your bin collection information will be displayed.

-- The collection day has not changed because of a public holiday.
+- the collection day has not changed because of a public holiday

-- Other bins in your street haven't been emptied.
+- other bins in your street haven't been emptied

 If your bin is put out for collection containing wrong items, it will not be emptied.
 This is to prevent the whole vehicle load being contaminated, which may result in it being rejected for recycling.